 Weight (Heaviest Tool)

 : 3.7 lbs. | Runtime

 Fantastic cleaning performance

 Great for difficult to reach places

 If you are looking for a handheld vacuum that is the absolute best you can get, hands-down, then you are going to want the Dyson V7.
 This top-notch handheld vacuum couples exceptional cleaning performance with an impressive battery life, all in an extremely convenient and easy to use package.
 This product can handle most messes, from fine dust to mini-wheats without issue.
 It also comes with tons of different attachments that let you clean in confined areas and it picks up pet hair with ease.

 Unfortunately, this superb performance comes at a bit of price.
-This vacuum is a bit on the heavier side and it is quite a bit more expensive than the other products we have reviewed, retailing for around $130 more than the next most expensive handheld that we have tested.
+This vacuum is a bit on the heavier side and it is quite a bit more expensive than the other products we have reviewed.
 However, if you want the absolute best handheld vacuum that you can get, then the Dyson is the clear choice — even if it is going to cost you.

 Read Full Review: Dyson V7 Car+Boat

 Surprisingly good at picking up pet hair

 Mediocre battery life